Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Application to fair division

-There are various algorithms for proportional cake-cutting.
-One of them is now called the \emph{Lone Divider} algorithm.
+A \emph{proportional cake-cutting} problem is a special case of the generic fair division problem, in which --- \begin{itemize} \item The resource $C$ is continuous; it is usually called ``cake'' and represented by the real interval $[0,1]$. \item The value measures $(V_i)_{i \in[n]}$ are nonatomic. \item For each agent $i$, the threshold value is $t_i = V_i(C)/n$. \end{itemize} These threshold values are reasonable (see Definition \ref{def:reasonable}): \begin{description} \item[Condition (1)] holds thanks to the assumption that the value measures are nonatomic.
+For each measure $V_i$, the cake can be partitioned into $n$ subsets of equal measure, which is exactly $V_i(C)/n$. \item[Condition (2)] holds since, if we remove from $C$ any $k$ subsets with a value smaller than $V_i(C)/n$, then the value of the remainder is at least $V_i(C) - \frac{k}{n}V_i(C) = (n-k)\cdot V_i(C)/n$; hence it can be partitioned into $n-k$ subsets of value at least $V_i(C)/n$. \end{description}

+Hence, by Theorem \ref{thm:lone-divider-general}, the Lone Divider algorithm can be used to find a proportional cake-cutting.
+In fact, the Lone Divider algorithm was originally stated specifically for the proportional cake-cutting problem.
 Steinhaus presented it for $3$ agents.
 Kuhn \citep{Kuhn1967Games} extended it to an arbitrary number of agents.
 The cases $n=3$ and $n=4$ are described in detail by \citet{Brams1996Fair}[pages 31-35], and the general case is described in detail by \citet{Robertson1998CakeCutting}[pages 83-87].
-Using envy-free matching, the Lone Divider algorithm can be presented in a much shorter way; see Algorithm \ref{alg:lone-divider}.
+Note how the use of envy-free matchings lets us present this algorithm in a much shorter way.

-To show the correctness of Algorithm \ref{alg:lone-divider}, it is required to show that in step \ref{step:ld-cut}, each agent $a\in X$ can indeed cut $C$ into $|X|$ pieces worth for it at least $1$.
-Equivalently, we show that, in each arrival of the algorithm at step \ref{step:ld-cut}, $V_a(C)\geq |X|$ for all $a\in X$.
-This is certainly true in the first arrival, since then $|X|=n$ and $V_a(C)=n$ by the input assumptions.
-Then:

-\begin{itemize} \item In step \ref{step:ld-cut}, $V_a(C)\geq |X|$, so for each piece $Z_i$, $V_a(Z_i)\geq 1$. \item In step \ref{step:ld-graph}, agent $a$ is adjacent to all $|X|$ pieces, so $|N_G(X)| \geq |X|$ holds. \item In step \ref{step:ld-efm}, by Corollary \ref{thm:sufficient}, a nonempty envy-free matching is found.
-Each matched agent receives a piece with a value of at least $1$, so the division is proportional for that agent. \item In step \ref{step:ld-remove}, let $k\geq 1$ be the matching size.
-The $k$ matched agents are removed from $X$, so $|X|$ decreases by $k$.
-The $k$ matched pieces are removed from $C$, and by envy-freeness, each remaining agent values each removed piece at less than $1$, so the value of $C$ decreases by less than $k$.
-Hence, the claim still holds : for each agent $a\in X: V_a(C)\geq |X|$. \end{itemize}

-One may wonder why is the Lone Divider algorithm needed when there are many other algorithms for proportional cake-cutting \citep{Brams1996Fair,Even1984Note,Robertson1998CakeCutting,Steinhaus1948Problem}?
+The Lone Divider algorithm requires $O(n^3)$ queries.
+Another cake-cutting algorithm, by \citet{Even1984Note}, requires only $O(n \log{n})$ queries.
+However, Lone Divider has other advantages.
+One advantage is that it does not assume that all valuations are positive, or even that all valuations have the same sign: it is applicable to a ``mixed manna'' setting, in which each part of the cake may be positive to some agents and negative to others \citep{bogomolnaia2020guarantees,avvakumov2020equipartition}.
+A second advantage of Lone Divider is that can be modified to be not only fair but also \emph{symmetric}.
+This is explained in the following subsection.